Isaac Boss: Leinster Rugby

 Boss transferred to Leinster ahead of the start of the 2010–11 season.

 He signed for Leinster Rugby on a four-year deal and had a good first season playing 20 matches scoring 3 tries.
 In 2011/12 he played 15 matches scoring 2 tries.
+He retired at the end of the 2015/16 season.

 Ireland Rugby

 Boss was part of the Under-19 New Zealand Rugby World Cup team in 1999.

-Boss's Irish ancestry meant that he was qualified to play rugby for Ireland through his maternal grandmother who was from Glenarm Co.
-Antrim.
+Boss's Irish ancestry meant that he was qualified to play rugby for Ireland through his maternal grandmother who was from Glenarm County Antrim.
 Boss's consistency with Ulster in his debut season, the 2005/06 campaign, saw him rewarded with a first Ireland call-up.
 He made his full international debut for Ireland on their summer tour to New Zealand in June 2006.

 He made three substitute appearances for Ireland on the 2006 Southern Hemisphere Tour and started against Australia in the Autumn internationals.
 Isaac was selected for the Irish senior squad for the 2006/07 Autumn Internationals against South Africa and Australia, based on his performances he was included in that seasons Six Nations squad.
 During one of his most memorable performances, Isaac scored an historic try against England in the famous Croke Park victory in February 2007.

 He returned to his native New Zealand as part of the Ireland squad for the 2011 Rugby World Cup, scoring a try in Ireland's one-sided win over Russia.
 Ireland were eliminated in the quarter-finals by Wales.
 Boss made just one appearance in the tournament, with Conor Murray and Eoin Reddan as Ireland’s first-choice scrum-halves.

 His earned 23 Ireland caps and 13 Ireland Wolfhounds caps, 3 of which he gained in the 2009 Churchill Cup.
 Isaac captained the Ireland 'A' side in their opening game against Canada, going on to play in all three games and ultimately win the Cup for the first time.

 Post playing career

 Boss worked with the Smart Waikato Trust as the Education and Employment Manager for the South Waikato and King Country, working towards reducing youth unemployment in the area by offering free specialist support to businesses keen to develop entry-level work opportunities for young people, as well as coordinating the trust's Secondary School Employer Partnerships programme.

 As well as working as a Commentator for Sky Sport, Boss also took part in a study on contact sports and long-term brain health, examining aspects of brain health, from mental wellness to cognitive functioning at Trinity College in 2019.

+Boss currently works in the corporate world for T-Pro as an international operations representative.